sjltaylor/resolve/README.md

   * or by overriding Kernel#resolve
   * specify dependencies like so: :my_service or if its namespaced :'namespace/service'. you can also use strings
   * options are passed through the entire graph of dependencies
+  * works with included modules
+  * automatically resolvable dependencies must be in the root namespace (no Api::ApiServices for example)
+    * more difficult to determine an accessor name

 Naming Collisions